timsearle/timsearle.github.io/_posts/2022-06-03-swiftui-keyboard.markdown

 This article is to quickly demonstrate a generalised solution I've come up with to adding quick keyboard toolbar based navigation to a form - a must-have for any app that utilisies the `.numberPad` or `.decimalPad` keyboard styles.

-I've built a simple `View` subclass that takes the current `FocusState` from your parent view (where your `TextField`'s live) and the array of all the available field types you have on that particular view:
+I've built a simple type conforming to `View`, that takes the current `FocusState` from your parent view (where your `TextField`'s live) and the array of all the available field types you have on that particular view:

 ```swift
 protocol InputField: Hashable, CaseIterable {